Transaera and partner Haier

 Transaera, a startup out of the Massachusetts Institute of Technology (MIT), is collaborating with Qingdao Haier Air Conditioner Gen Corp.
 Ltd. to develop a cooling solution using a new type of solid desiccant material.

 The cooling solution is designed to operate a high-efficiency room air conditioner in parallel with a novel dehumidifier to provide optimal thermal comfort, especially in regions with hot and humid climates.
 By separating the temperature and humidity control processes, this air conditioner has the potential to reduce energy consumption by as much as 70 percent as compared with standard air conditioners.

 Humid air is difficult to cool because of the large amount of water vapor in the air.
-Transaera’s Moisture Storage Battery (MSB), comprising of a novel desiccant material, has the capacity to adsorb a large amount of moisture allowing room air to dehumidify.
-Dry air is easier to cool with the high-efficiency AC unit, thus reducing the overall electricity consumption.
-Additionally, while typical desiccant materials require a high-temperature source for regeneration, the MSB material can regenerate using waste heat from the vapor compression system as and when it gets saturated, thus reducing the energy consumption of the overall solution.
-The system also has a provision for direct evaporative cooling of the air at the condenser inlet to improve condensing efficiency, a small integrated solar PV panel and battery to reduce grid-consumption and collects rain-water for use to improve the overall environmental impact of the solution.
+Transaera’s technology, comprising a proprietary desiccant material and heat exchanger, spontaneously absorbs this water vapor, allowing room air to dry.
+Dry air is easier to cool with a high-efficiency AC unit, thus reducing the overall electricity consumption.
+Additionally, while typical desiccant materials require a high-temperature source for regeneration, Transaera’s material can be regenerated using exhaust heat from the cooling subsystem, a source of energy that is normally wasted.
+The system has a provision for a direct evaporative cooling option at the condenser inlet to further improve condensing efficiency, as well as a small integrated solar photovoltaic panel and battery to reduce peak grid consumption.